A. Oveta Fuller

 Almyra Oveta Fuller (August 31, 1955 – November 18, 2022) was an associate professor of microbiology and immunology at University of Michigan Medical School.
 She served as the director of the African Studies Center (ASC), faculty in the ASC STEM Initiative at the University of Michigan (U-M) and an adjunct professor at Payne Theological Seminary.
 Fuller was a virologist and specialized in research of Herpes simplex virus, as well as HIV/AIDS.
+She fought hard to dispel the myths surrounding HIV and COVID-19.
 Fuller and her research team discovered a B5 receptor, advancing the understanding of Herpes simplex virus and the cells it attacks.

 Early life and education

-Fuller was born on August 31, 1955 in Mebane, North Carolina.
+Fuller was born on August 31, 1955, in Mebane, North Carolina.
 Deborah Woods Fuller, her mother was a teacher and her father Herbert R. Fuller managed the family farm.
 Fuller grew up near Yanceyville, North Carolina.
 As a child, biology intrigued her at an early age.
 She was amazed how her grandmother recovered quickly from being bitten by a water moccasin after receiving antivenin, which was an antidote for snake venom.
 Although her grandmother's snake bite contribute to her appreciation for biology, there were also two notable biology teachers, Ms. Elam and Mr. Majette who inspired her as well.
-After graduating from high school, she earned an Aubrey Lee Brooks Scholarship to the University of North Carolina at Chapel Hill, where she received a BA in biology in 1977.
+Despite being told by her guidance counselor that she would not succeed, she persevered and attended her top choice school.
+After graduating from Bartlett Yancey High School, she earned an Aubrey Lee Brooks Scholarship to the University of North Carolina at Chapel Hill, where she received a BA in biology in 1977.
 Fuller continued her education at the University of North Carolina at Chapel Hill to complete her Ph.D. in microbiology and immunology in 1983.